bldl/emplace-spidermonkey/README.md

 ### 3. How to Read the Algorithms

-* **Algorithms are like instructions**: The spec breaks down how JavaScript works using step-by-step instructions, almost like a recipe.
+* **Algorithms are like instructions**: The spec breaks down how JavaScript™ works using step-by-step instructions, almost like a recipe.
 * **Steps to follow**: For example, the spec describes how `Array.prototype.push` works with small, numbered steps: first, it checks the current length, then adds the new element, and finally updates the array’s length.
-* **Conditions**: You’ll often see steps like “If X is true...” which means that JavaScript checks something, and the next steps depend on the result.
+* **Conditions**: You’ll often see steps like “If X is true...” which means that JavaScript™ checks something, and the next steps depend on the result.

 ### 4. Key Symbols and What They Mean

-* **`[[ ]]` (Double Brackets)**: These represent internal properties of JavaScript objects.
-These are properties that JavaScript uses internally but developers can’t directly access.
+* **`[[ ]]` (Double Brackets)**: These represent internal properties of JavaScript™ objects.
+These are properties that JavaScript™ uses internally but developers can’t directly access.
 * **`?` (Question Mark)**: This shorthand means "if this operation results in an error (abrupt completion), return that error immediately."
 For example, `?
 Call(func, arg)` means that if calling `func` with `arg` throws an error, stop the current process and return the error right away.
 * **`Return`**: This marks the end of an operation, and tells you the result.
 * **Keywords**: Words like `if`, `else`, or `function` follow specific rules, which are detailed in the specification.